top of page

 Studying unfamiliar words in a novel or play—especially from significant passages that establish tone or convey theme—is essential to understand the deeper meanings of a literary text.
 For every book that we teach at Literary Focus, students are expected to learn the definitions and contexts of twenty words.
-Before students begin the novel or play, they receive a list that is divided into four words per reading assignment, which means students have a vocabulary quiz after the fifth reading assignment in a unit.
-Below is the vocabulary list that we use for Lorraine Hansberry's play A Raisin in the Sun:
+Before students begin the novel or play, they receive a vocabulary list that is divided into two sections with ten words for each week's reading assignment, which means that students will take a vocabulary quiz after they have completed two-thirds of the book.
+Below is the vocabulary list that we use for Jhumpa Lahiri's The Namesake:

 During the first unit of the year, students work in groups after the first reading assignment to complete a study matrix for the first four words on the list.
 Before students use dictionaries to find the definition that best fits the context, they try to identify the part of speech and then guess the word's definition based on the way it is used in the text.

-When students look at the way "indictment" is used in the first sentence of the matrix, we hope that they will be able to identify the word as a noun because it is the object of a preposition.
-If students do not know the grammatical rules for prepositions, however, we encourage them to substitute other possible words in that spot—like "fear," "pain," or "loneliness"—to try to help them identify the part of speech of any word in that position.
+When students look at the way Lahiri uses "fastidious" in the first sentence of the matrix, we hope that they will be able to identify the word as an adjective because of its "-ous" ending and because it describes Ashoke's attitude towards his clothing.
+If students are not sure of the part of speech, however, we encourage them to substitute other possible words in that position—like "angry" or "excited," for instance—to try to help them identify the part of speech of any word in that location in the sentence.

-Once students have correctly identified the part of speech, they try to guess the definition of the word based on the contextual clues around it.
-We know from the sentence that Walter Lee is "intense," "nervous," and "erratic," so any negative definition for "indictment" would be a logical assumption.
-After students share and provide rationales for their guesses, they look up the words in a dictionary and choose the definition that they think best fits the context.
+Once students have correctly identified the part of speech, they try to guess the definition of the word based on contextual clues.
+We know from the sentence that Ashoke's attitude towards his clothing causes "an argument" with his wife because one of his sweaters "shrunk in the washing machine."
+We also know that "the first thing he does" when coming home from work is "hang up his shirt and trousers."
+Most students will note that Ashoke seems very particular about his clothing, almost to the point of obsession.
+After students share and provide rationales for their guesses for each of the words, they work in small groups to look up the words in a dictionary and choose the definition that they think best fits the context.

 Students might struggle, however, choosing the most appropriate definition for some words.
-For example, when students look up the word "indictment, they will see the following three options in most dictionaries:
+For example, when students look up the word "fastidious," they will see the following three options in most dictionaries:

-Once we have discussed the four best definitions and answered any questions about the context in which the words are used, students take a practice quiz so they understand the format of how they will be assessed when they take the real vocabulary quiz after studying all twenty words:
+Once we have discussed the contexts and definitions of the first four words, students take a practice quiz so they understand the format of how they will be assessed when they take the real vocabulary quiz after studying all twenty words:

 Students generally find the practice quiz easy, but it becomes more difficult when there are twenty words rather than four.
 After the first reading assignment, students are responsible for looking up the remaining words on their own and studying their contexts by highlighting and underlining them in the text.
 After the fifth reading assignment, students will have a night to study the words before taking the quiz.
 Students should be made aware, however, that there will be ten words in the definition section of the quiz and ten words in the context section.
 Students will not know which words will be in which section, so they should study both the definition and context of every word.